Welcome

 Risk Identification

-The SRA gathers information from various sources to identify risks, including:
+The SRA gathers information from multiple sources to identify risks, including:

-• market trends and emerging threats (e.g., cybercrime, money laundering)
+• market trends and emerging threats (e.g., cybercrime, sanctions evasion, money laundering, misuse of client account)

 Risk Assessment